rzzzwilson/Random-Stuff/webELoss/api.rst

 * create a <div> that will contain the widget
 * instantiate the widget
-* populate the widget with date
+* populate the widget with data

 The <div> you create to contain the widget doesn't have to be empty, but if it isn't you run the risk of the widget code fiddling with your